Face Authentication

 "base64Image": ""

-• interviewToken.
-The session token for the user's original onboarding.
-You can use this value to access the origin of the user's onboarding session data in your application backend.
-For example, to get OCR data like name or address via the Omni API.
+faceMatch: user was successfully identified (true) or not (false).customerId: ID of the existing Incode Identity determined to belong to the user.token: authentication token.interviewToken: session token for the user's original onboarding.
+You can use this value in your application back end to access original data from the user's onboarding session (for example, to get OCR data like name or address via the Omni API).transactionId: identifier for this authentication attempt identifier.

-3. Validate the authentication attempt using the/omni/authentication/verify.
+Step Three: Validate the authentication attempt

 curl --location '[YOUR INCODE API URL]/omni/' \